womenwhogonyc/Go-Tutorial/CLI.md

 	}
 ```

 Okay now let's save an input from the command line.
 First we want to create a variable to assign the command line input to.
-Let's call the variable `input` and make it a string.
+Let's call the variable `word` and make it a string.

 ```go